Dmumladz3/Epam-course-module1/modules/53. Kafka Streams/Homework.md

 same value, but only with a changed key).
 The key in new messages is their value's length
 - Then print to the console every message after it all
 - After it, split the current Stream into two with the common name "words-" and additional names "short" (for messages whose value's length is less than 10 symbols), and "long" (all the rest).
 - Another Bean takes the final result of all actions above (it has to be "Map<String, KStream<Integer, String>> ...") and filters out long and short messages by whether they contain the "a" letter or no
-- Finally, the results (two filtered Streams) get merged in a new Bean and every message gets printed to the console
+- Finally, the results (two filtered Streams) get merged within a new Bean and every message gets printed to the console

 #### Tips:
 - Use flatMap to create a few messages from one with your new key for messages (in our case it's their length), so the message